Get your team back together—safely!

 Nothing.
 If you have insurance the test and e-visit will be 100% free.
 This means no copay, deductible, cost share, balance bill or any other types of charges.

 Our daily cut off time is 6:00PM.
 All specimens received prior to that time are then sent to labs for processing.
-You can expect results 24 to 72 hours after taking the test.
+You can expect results 3 to 5 days after taking the test.

 This is absolutely incorrect, there is not a shortage of supplies that limits the ability for providers offices to collect samples for Coronavirus testing.
 Early on in the pandemic there were issues with the test that the CDC had developed.
 However, once commercial laboratories such as LabCorp and Sonora Quest started offering testing this issue was resolved.
 There is a shortage of the standard test collection kit that would normally be used.
 However, this should not stop any office from being able to collect the samples for testing.
 As the FDA and each lab have issued criteria on the types of swabs that can be used.
 In fact, you will find the required swabs in every OBGYN and PCP office in America.